 Yes, with proper support like IEPs and inclusive education.

-7. What are early signs of autism?
+7. What are early signs of ASD?

 - No eye contact